hchapma5/gomoku-typescript/README.md

 ## How to run

--   run locally: 'yarn start'
+- run: 'npm install' and 'npm start' in the root directory to start the server

 ## How to play